lulzsun/FTKModLib/README.md

 #### Objects
 - **CustomItem**
 Can create an item with full custom functionality or inherit functionality from existing items (herbs, orbs, armor, weapons).
+- **CustomClass**
+Can create a character class with full custom functionality or inherit functionality from existing classes (blacksmith, hunter, etc.).

 #### Managers
+- **AssetManager**
+Allows importing custom assets such as models and images, to be used with custom or existing GameObjects.
 - **ItemManager**
 Allows the modification and addition of items.
 As simple as ```ItemManager.AddItem(new CustomItem());``` !
 - **ClassManager**